 Similarly, traumatic brain injuries may present slowly, making themselves known only through feelings of general dizziness and confusion.
 However, these symptoms may escalate, turning what was once an easily treatable problem into a life-changing disorder.

-Why You Should Always Visit a Doctor After an Accident
+Why You Should Always Visit a Doctor After an Accident in California

 A physician can help you identify injuries you did not know you had.
-Depending on the circumstances of your accident, your doctor may ask you to submit to different tests, including X-rays, MRIs, or CT scans.
+Depending on the circumstances of your wreck, your doctor may ask you to submit to different tests, including X-rays, MRIs, or CT scans.
 While these tests can be time-consuming, they are intended to ensure that you have not suffered serious harm.